Privacy Policy for hsalearning.ie

 • how we ensure your privacy is maintained, and

-This Privacy Policy also applies to our Digital Badges platform https://badges.hsalearning.ie hosted on https://hsalearning.ie
+This Privacy Policy also applies to our Digital Badges platform badges.hsalearning.ie hosted on hsalearning.ie

-When you enrol on a course at hsalearning.ie, we collect the following data: your name, your county, the country you are in and your email address.
+A once-off registration is required on hsalearning.ie in order to access any of the online courses.
+When you create an account, you will see a number of mandatory fields for completion and some optional ones.
+We collect the following data when you enrol on a course: your name, your county, the country you are in and your email address.
 When you complete a course, we retain your scores and certificates of completion.

-Enovation Ltd. administrators and nominated staff from the Authority’s Education Unit have access to your personal data in line with the service you signed up to be provided with.
-Access to your account is based on a user name and password which are retained by you and the password can be changed at any time by you.
+Enovation Ltd. administrators and nominated staff from the Authority’s Enterprise and Employee Support Unit have access to your personal data in line with the service you signed up to be provided with.
+Access to your account is based on a user name and password, which are retained by you and the password can be changed at any time by you.
 It is important that you protect this information.
 If your password has been compromised for any reason you should change it immediately and contact hsasupport@enovation.ie if you require any assistance with this.

 Digital Badges